 USING the TABLE of CONTENTS

 At the beginning of most documents you'll find a Table of Contents.
-Using a MAC, you can simply click the page number and you'll be taken to that heading.
+Using a MAC, you can simply click the heading or sub-heading and you'll be taken to that location in the document.

 The first thing you should do when your purchase arrives is to copy and paste a safety copy somewhere you'll be able to find it if you need it.
 That way you'll have one original copy, and a copy you can edit if you wish.